fenago/ansible-course/md/Lab_1.md

 ```

-The [ansible] command that we used in the previous section has two
-important switches that you will almost always use: [-m
-\<MODULE\_NAME\>] to run a module on the hosts from your inventory
-that you specify and, optionally, the module arguments passed using
-the [-a OPT\_ARGS] switch.
-Commands run using the [ansible]
-binary are known as ad hoc commands.

 Following are three simple examples that demonstrate ad hoc
 commands---they are also valuable for verifying both the installation of